 - Time-effective sessions for busy people

-- Little to no equipment needed, so you can workout at home, in the park, or wherever it suits you
+- Little to no equipment needed, so you can work out at home, in the park, or wherever it suits you

 - A good mix of novelty from different exercises (to challenge the body in different ways and cover a wide range of movements) and repetition (to get better at fundamental movement patterns).